 Harry

-common idioms about fruits in English
+common idioms about fruit in English

-have a second bite of the cherry
+another/a second bite at the cherry

 Example: